AI4STEM-Education-Center/Hybrid-Neural-Network/README.md

 ## Overview

-This repository contains the implementation of a Hybrid Neural Network (HNN) for the automatic scoring of students' science writing.
-The approach is based on the paper titled "Automatic Scoring of Students’ Science Writing Using Hybrid Neural Network" presented at the AAAI2024 Workshop on AI for Education.
+This repository contains the implementation of a Hybrid Neural Network (HNN) for automatically scoring students' science writing.
+The approach is based on the paper "Automatic Scoring of Students’ Science Writing Using Hybrid Neural Network," presented at the AAAI2024 Workshop on AI for Education.

 ## Paper Title
 **Automatic Scoring of Students’ Science Writing Using Hybrid Neural Network**

 ## Abstract

 This study explores the efficacy of a multi-perspective hybrid neural network (HNN) for scoring student responses in science education with an analytic rubric.
 We compared the accuracy of the HNN model with four ML approaches (BERT, ANN, Naive Bayes, and Logistic Regression).
 The results have shown that HNN achieved 8%, 3%, 1%, and 0.12% higher accuracy than Naive Bayes, Logistic Regression, ANN, and BERT, respectively, for five scoring aspects (p < 0.001).
 The overall HNN’s perceived accuracy (M = 96.23%, SD = 1.45%) is comparable to the (training and inference) expensive BERT model’s accuracy (M = 96.12%, SD = 1.52%).
-We also have observed that HNN is twice as efficient in terms of training and inference compared to BERT and has comparable efficiency to the lightweight but less accurate Naive Bayes model.
-Our study confirmed the accuracy and efficiency of using HNN for automatically scoring students’ science writing.
+We also have observed that HNN is twice as efficient in training and inference compared to BERT and has comparable efficiency to the lightweight but less accurate Naive Bayes model.
+Our study confirmed the accuracy and efficiency of using HNN to automatically score students’ science writing.

 ## Approach